AnC Leadership

 Co-lead, Contact PI/ MPI

-Dr. Cook is Director of the Health Equity Research Laboratory (HERLab) at Cambridge Health Alliance (CHA) and Contact PI/MPI of a P50 ALACRITY grant from NIH.
-He will bring his mentoring expertise in guiding trainees with leveraging of claims and electronic health records analyses, big data cleaning, warehousing, and analysis, including merging of datasets across laboratory, services, and neighborhood levels, and statistical analysis and evaluations of digitally-delivered behavioral interventions.
-Through his work leading HERL, he also has expertise in guiding learners with conceptualization and operationalization of rigorous empirical approaches for measuring disparities in access and quality to services and will assist RCMAR Scientists with these approaches in their ADRD behavioral health research.
+Dr. Cook is Director of the Health Evaluation Research Laboratory (HERLab) at Cambridge Health Alliance (CHA) and Contact PI/MPI of a P50 ALACRITY grant from NIH.
+He brings his mentoring expertise in guiding trainees with leveraging of claims and electronic health records analyses, big data cleaning, warehousing, and analysis, including merging of datasets across laboratory, services, and neighborhood levels, and statistical analysis and evaluations of digitally-delivered behavioral interventions.
+Through his work leading HERLab, he also has expertise in guiding learners with conceptualization and operationalization of rigorous empirical approaches for measuring disparities in access and quality to services and will assist RCMAR Scientists with these approaches in their ADRD behavioral health research.
 In addition to his extensive mentoring experience in his lab at CHA, Dr. Cook has an established track record of collaborative mentoring experience, having previously served together for nearly a decade with Mentor Dr. Margarita Alegria and Mass-ENVISION PI Dr. Okereke on the Harvard Medical School (HMS) Psychiatry Research Committee which oversees and monitors, through monthly meetings, the progress of dozens of trainees in 4 HMS-wide mentored fellowship programs for psychiatry residents, psychology interns, fellows and early-career faculty.
-He has received mentorship awards from NIDA-AACAP and HMS and awards for his work related to measuring racial/ethnic disparities from AcademyHealth and NIMH.
+He has received mentorship awards from NIDA-AACAP and HMS and awards for his work related to measuring disparities from AcademyHealth and NIMH.